VinceDillonMath/VinceDillonMath.github.io/_posts/2025-07-05-example-post.md

     Inductively, this gives $L\mathbb{H}^i(K)=L$ and hence $\mathbb{H}^i(K)\subset L$ for every $i\in \mathbb N$.
 Since $L$ is a finite extension, the class field tower must eventually stabilize. $\square$
 The first formulation will be used to construct the counterexample, the second is nice motivation.

 The counterexample is essentially constructed as follows: we isolate the pro-p subgroup of the limiting Galois group, show the corresponding $\mathbb F_p$-algebra is infinite dimensional, and conclude the group itself (and hence the extension) is infinite.
-The main tool is the next theorem.

 The *Magnus algebra* over a field k and a finite set of variables $U$, denoted $k\langle\langle U\rangle\rangle$ is the algebra of formal, non-commuting power series in the variables from $U$.
 For example,
 \begin{equation}